fabienjuif/react-redux-codelab/README.md

 # react-redux-codelab: tvscrub
-In this codelab we build a tv shows episodes follower.
-The technologies are: react, redux and firebase.
+In this codelab we will build a tvshows tracker with react, redux and firebase.

 You can find an instance here to play with: [react-redux-codelab (hosted by Firebase)](https://react-redux-codelab.firebaseapp.com/)